ChinTzu/Node.js-Angular/README.md

    run command 'npm install' for '/server' and '/client' to install dependencies.

 # Application Walkthrough
-Open a command prompt, enter the following command for project "/server" and "/client" \
+Open a command prompt, enter the following command for project "server" and "client" \
 \server> node index \
 \client> ng serve